As Big Ten women’s basketball play begins, a question: How good can the U be?

 • Can they take a step against quality midmajor competition?
 Yes, with consecutive victories over Stony Brook, Norfolk State and a double-overtime victory over Drake, three teams with NCAA tournament aspirations.

 • Can they take it on the road?
-Wednesday at Kentucky — a team that has struggled a bit but a Power Five team nonetheless — the Gophers turned on the defense in the second half in a 19-point win.
+Wednesday at Kentucky — a team that has struggled a bit, but a Power Five team nonetheless — the Gophers turned on the defense in the second half in 19-point victory.

 And now: the Big Ten.